November 17, 2022

 In response to the COVID-19 crisis, RIKEN is putting its research infrastructure and resources to work in a number of areas, including the development of more effective diagnostic kits, publication of data to contribute to the development of effective therapies, and other research to help people and communities get through the crisis.

 The supercomputer Fugaku—aptly named after Japan’s tallest mountain, Mt.
-Fuji—maintained its place at the top of the high-performance computing world for the third consecutive term.
-At ISC2021, an online high-performance computing event, it was awarded first place on the TOP500 list—the best known supercomputing benchmark, as well as HPCG, a measure of supercomputer performance on real-world applications, and HPL-AI, which ranks computers on artificial intelligence related tasks, and Graph500, which gauges a computer’s ability to handle data-intensive loads.
+Fuji—maintained its place at the top of the high-performance computing world for the fourth consecutive term.
+At SC21, a hybrid high-performance computing event being held in St. Louis in the United States and online, it was awarded first place on the TOP500 list—the best-known supercomputing benchmark, as well as HPCG, a measure of supercomputer performance on real-world applications, and HPL-AI, which ranks computers on artificial intelligence-related tasks, and Graph500, which gauges a computer’s ability to handle data-intensive loads.
 Fugaku, which was jointly developed by RIKEN and Fujitsu Limited, began to be used for shared use in March this year.